with Melted Leeks & Garlic Herb Cashew Cream

 - Large nonstick skillet

-Bring a large pot with 4 quarts water and 2 tbsp salt to a boil.
+Bring a large pot of salted water to a boil.
 Peel and mince the garlic.
 Pick and roughly chop the tarragon leaves.

 Add the walnuts to a large nonstick skillet over medium heat.
 Toast the nuts, shaking the pan frequently, until they are fragrant and lightly browned, 3 to 5 minutes.
 Transfer the toasted walnuts to a plate.

 Halve the lemon, juice one half, and divide the other half into wedges.
-Add the arugula and lemon juice to the pot with the pasta.
-Toss the pasta until the arugula is evenly coated.
+Add the lemon juice and baby arugula and to the pot with the pasta and toss.
 Divide the mafaldine pasta with melted leeks between large plates.
 Top with chopped tarragon, toasted walnuts, and a pinch of pepper.
 Serve with remaining lemon wedges.
 Tuck in!